syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    * ReadMe - To view the “ReadMe” content.
    * What’s New - To view the “What’s New” content.

-    > Note: You can explore source only when you have source license and have installed the Source Add-on Setup.
+    N> You can explore source only when you have source license and have installed the Source Add-on Setup.

 ### Checking Prerequisites